-In a one of my most recent podcast episodes, I explored a number of arguments for and against non-profit organizations investing in domain names.
+In a recent podcast episode, I explored a number of arguments for and against non-profit organizations investing in domain names.

 While there are a growing number of religious and charitable foundations in existence, churches are uniquely positioned, in my humble opinion, to make the most of new domain extensions.

 Now before you get all in your feelings about .com versus new domain extensions, give me a moment to objectively explain.

 Not all of the new domain extensions will succeed.
 The end.
 Not exactly.
 It’s safe to say that .horse, .company, and any other dot whatever outside the context of “church” will ever succeed for churches.

 However, new extensions like .bible, .online, and .church are primed and poised for successful adoption by churches in addition to legacy extensions such as .com, .org, and .tv — commonly used extensions by churches.

 I was reminded of this thought as we returned from picking up our kids in North Texas after having traveled to Asheville, NC to participate in a domain investor meetup and attend the worship experience as Elevation Asheville.

 I’m always eye active and scouring the horizon for billboards, buildings, wrapped vehicles, and windows, especially when encountering religious organizations such as churches.

 In route to pick up our kids, I spotted a church, High Pointe Church of Christ, on the frontage road of Highway 75 in the growing metropolis of McKinney, Texas (population approximately 185K at time of publication).

 As we traveled past the church, I quickly noticed their sign promoting a .church domain, www.hp.church, to be exact.
 It’s very rare to spot a church — often, churches are decades behind the technology adoption curve — using a .church domain extension.

 Nevertheless, I was highly impressed that a two-letter .church extension was put in use for a church with quite a long name.

 What I didn’t know and didn’t discover until our return trip back by the church to snap a few photos to share.